mtessier44/Coursera_Capstone/README.md

 # Coursera_Capstone
-This notebook will be mainly used for the capstone project.
+This repertory will be mainly used for the capstone project.